 sudo apt upgrade

-Step 2: Once you have prepared your system for the update, you can begin the upgrade process.
-However, you need to replace the repository addresses of your old version with the codename of the new version.
+Step 2: Once you have prepared your system for the update, you can upgrade.
+However, you must replace your old version’s repository addresses with the new version’s codename.
 To replace Buster addresses in the repository list with Bullseye, you can do this automatically by running the command sudo sed -i ‘s/buster/bullseye/g’ /etc/apt/sources.list in the terminal.

 sudo sed -i 's/buster/bullseye/g' /etc/apt/sources.list

 Step 3: After editing the repository file, update the package list with the sudo apt update command depending on the relevant addresses.